 Hope this week found you enjoying the change of seasons.
 It was a snappy one here on Saturday and Sunday morning.
 The leaves are changing and the Hot Chocolate Race brought some seasonal fun to Denver this weekend too.
 Speaking of things that came to the Mile High City, the British are coming, friends!
 I repeat the British are coming!

 THE DINNER: Now, hold your horses.
 I’m not about to start apologizing for the Bostonians and their tea party, just yet; but I do have to confess, the Brovsky’s sometimes really wish they were Brits.
 Here’s the deal, compatriots, it’s cool to be from the GB these days.
-I mean, awesome beer, fairytale royal weddings and babies, incredible soccer players, brilliant music and stunning movie stars… though not necessarily a “world power” they are a media power these days.
+I mean, awesome beer, fairy-tale royal weddings with royal babies, incredible soccer players, brilliant music and stunning movie stars… though not necessarily a “world power” they are a media power these days.

 We could have gone the traditional route on this country.
 FISH AND CHIPS, SHEPARD’S PIE, BANGERS AND MASH… how overplayed.
 We are adventure seekers and as such as sought out the best Oxtail Stew recipe we could find.
-With the fall at our feet and the idea of a nice warm bowl of stew was inviting.
-We had a little trouble finding the oxtail.
-That seems to be just about as exotic as goat meat around these parts, and ended up at the P.O.M.
-(Pacific Oriental Market, for those not paying attention) even though this wasn’t an Asian dish since we don’t have any English markets here.
-What a shame.
-But it did let us get our oxtail from a very endearing gentleman butcher who worked at the P.O.M. and we got to literally see him cut the entire tail.
+With the fall at our feet, the idea of a nice warm bowl of stew was inviting.
+Admittedly, we had a little trouble finding the oxtail.
+That seems to be just about as exotic as goat meat around these parts.
+Ironically enough, we ended up at the P.O.M.
+(Pacific Oriental Market, for those not paying attention) even though this wasn’t an Asian dish.
+Allow me to explain: since we don’t have any English markets here this was the place that had ox tail.
+Off the path of our country theme, but this let us get our oxtail from a very endearing gentleman butcher who worked at the P.O.M. and we got to literally see him cut the entire tail with a band saw.
 What a spectacle!
-Dinner and a show this week, i suppose.
+Dinner and a show this week, I suppose.

 Oxtail Stew Recipe: http://www.jamieoliver.com/recipes/beef-recipes/insanely-good-oxtail-stew